 FAQs

-By the most basic definition any process that attempts to return the comic to it’s more ideal state would be considered restoration.
+By the most basic definition any process that attempts to return the collectible to it’s more ideal state would be considered restoration.
 Most people are more concerned with what the major grading companies consider restoration though.
-In large those grading companies do not consider pressing and most cleaning to be restorative by their standards.
+While grading criteria varies from company to company the work I do is generally not considered to be restoration or is not identifiable as restoration.

-When exposing paper to moisture, heat and pressure there is always some element of risk involved.
-This risk is fairly minimal when dealing with most books though and tends to only be a high risk on books that are already in a compromised state before treatment.
+When exposing a collectible to moisture, heat and pressure there is always some element of risk involved.
+This risk is fairly minimal when dealing with most work though and tends to only be a high risk on collectibles that are already in a heavily compromised state before treatment.

-While many comic pressers state that they are insured this doesn’t cover their work on your books.
-Insurance companies will cover them for loss or damages while they are in possession of the books due to events like fire, flood, theft, etc. If a presser damages the book during the cleaning or pressing it will be up to the presser and the client to resolve the issue.
+While many claim that they are insured this doesn’t cover their work on your collectibles.
+Insurance companies will cover them for loss or damages while they are in possession of the books due to events like fire, flood, theft, etc. If a restorationist damages the collectible during the cleaning or pressing it will be up to them and the client to resolve the issue.

 Can you remove all stains from comics?